 When you hang up, your recording will be ready.

 If you make the call, you can choose the "Record & Transcribe" option, which will provide a transcription of the call.

 Transcription packages cost $45 for an hour and if you want to record more than 20 minutes, you'll need to step up to an unlimited plan, which costs $11.99 per month or $99.99 per year.

 3. How to record a call on your computer

-The popular VOIP app Skype is the easiest to record because the latest version has call recording built right into the app.
+The popular VOIP app Skype is the easiest to record because the latest version has call recording built right into the app (for Skype to Skype calls only).
 But for other apps, you'll need another piece of software to handle the recording.
 Most are designed to capture both video and audio from your computer, and they'll take some setup.
 You'll have to select which part of your screen you want to record and pick your audio source — and probably do some testing to make sure you have it right.
 But once you have it set up, all you have to do is press record.
 And once you do, you'll have both audio and video.

 These are our favorites:

 - Mac and Windows users can use Icecream Recorder to capture audio and video from their computer.
 The free version only lets you record five minutes of video, but the pro version will let you record as much as you want for $30.